Vous êtes ici

-- How well is AfDB contributing to Africa’s development?
+- How well is the AfDB contributing to Africa’s development?

-- How well is AfDB managing itself to better support Africa’s development?
+- How well is the AfDB managing itself to better support Africa’s development?

 The 46-page publication argues that Africa is at a turning point.
-With a collective GDP of $1.6 trillion—on a par with Russia or Brazil—the continent is poised for economic take-off.
-From the late 1990s, and until the global financial crisis, Africa enjoyed unprecedented economic growth, a growth that created exciting new opportunities for the private sector.
+With a collective GDP of USD 1.6 trillion on a par with Russia or Brazil—the continent is poised for economic take-off.
+From the late 1990's until the global financial crisis, Africa enjoyed unprecedented economic growth, a growth that created exciting new opportunities for the private sector.

 This new economic frontier creates new and special challenges for the AfDB.
-The 2011 ADER provides strong evidence on the Bank’s contribution to Africa’s development.
-It is also an exercise in openness and transparency which signals the Bank’s strengths and weaknesses, thereby providing stakeholders the assurance that AfDB is a veritable change agent on the continent.
+The ADER provides strong evidence of the Bank’s contribution to Africa’s development.
+It is also an exercise in openness and transparency which signals the Bank’s strengths and weaknesses, thereby providing stakeholders with the assurance that the AfDB is a veritable change agent on the continent.